hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added the anti-spam check for the Spectra form.
 * Fixed PHP 8.1 deprecated error.
 * Fixed the layout of the General page on mobile.
+* Fixed the layout of Notifications on the General page.

 = 4.14.0 =
 * Added Ultimate Addons for Elementor integration.